Seller's duties

 There's an implied term that the seller has title to (i.e. owns) the goods and therefore has the right to sell them.
 There's also an implied term in a hire-purchase agreement that a hirer will have title to the goods when they pass title to the buyer.

-The goods must correspond with the seller's description of them.
-This only applies if the buyer or hirer relies on the description of the goods.
-Goods sold to a consumer must also comply with the main characteristics stated in the pre-contract information supplied by the seller.
+The goods and digital content must correspond with the seller's description of them.
+This only applies if the buyer relies on the description of the goods.
+Goods and digital content sold to a consumer must also comply with the main characteristics stated in the pre-contract information supplied by the seller.
 (See Information Requirements in Consumer Contracts)

 Goods must correspond with sample